Eco Watch

 Fifth-graders in public schools across Avery County are receiving a mountain adventure right in their own classrooms and schoolyards thanks to the Eco Watch educational outreach program offered by the Grandfather Mountain Stewardship Foundation.

 The program provides educational enrichment in line with the North Carolina Standard Course of Study for fifth-graders.
-After an initial pilot at Banner Elk Elementary School in the 2021-22 academic year, where student knowledge of related science concepts increased from a pre-program assessment average of 72 percent to a post-assessment average of 86 percent, the program has been expanded to four out of the five elementary schools within Avery County’s public school system for 2022-23.
+After an initial pilot at Banner Elk Elementary School in the 2021-22 academic year, where student knowledge of related science concepts increased from a pre-program assessment average of 72 percent to a post-assessment average of 86 percent, the program was expanded to four out of the five elementary schools within Avery County’s public school system in the 2022-23 school year.

 Eco Watch provides students with six in-depth interactions with one of the mountain’s expert naturalists, plus two field trips to Grandfather.
-A portion of these interactions focuses on weather and weather patterns, data-collection instruments, how to think like a scientist, how to make observations and how weather patterns affect the students and the world around them.
+Each visit teaches students how to think like a scientist and make observations like one.
+A portion of these interactions focuses on weather and weather patterns, data-collection instruments and how weather patterns affect the students and the world around them.

 During the weather unit, classes take their weather-recording capabilities to the next level as they visit Grandfather Mountain’s Mile High Swinging Bridge and record the daily weather reading from the National Weather Service reporting station near the bridge and at the Wilson Center for Nature Discovery.
 Students compare and contrast their weather data to the weather they observed at their school before leaving on the field trip.